 If you’re going to be a true cheapskate photographer, then you must enter the jungles of the used camera market!
 It is not as daunting as you may think if you know where to go.
 I have only purchased one new camera in the decades I have been in the hobby, (a Nikon D40 more than a decade ago).
 Every other camera (I’ve owned about 15 or so) was purchased used.
 Only one camera out of all that I purchased turned out to be a dud (purchased on eBay six years ago).
 Otherwise, I have had great success in obtaining reliable used cameras and lenses at rock-bottom prices.

 Here are some of the most trustworthy sources for used camera gear (in the United States).
-Your best option is purchasing from a source that offers a 14-30 day return policy.
+Your best option is purchasing from a source that offers a 14-30 day money-back return policy.
 If there is any problem with the camera, it will show up during that period.
 Just be sure to test the camera thoroughly shortly after purchasing it.
 The sources I list below are recommended based on personal experience.

 1. Adorama.com.
 This is my top recommendation.
 This is a highly reputable New York-based camera dealer that also sells online.
 They rate their used cameras and lenses condition conservatively and back them 100% with a 30-day return policy.
 I have been buying used equipment from Adorama for nearly 40 years and never had a bad experience.
 You may be able to find a cheaper price elsewhere.
 However, you can be certain that when you purchase from Adorama you are getting a solid reliable product.
 They also offer excellent deals on manufacturer refurbished Canon and Nikon cameras.